Jerricho Cotchery: 2006 season

 New Jets head coach Eric Mangini called Cotchery the "most outstanding player in our offseason program" and promoted him to second starting wide receiver opposite Laveranues Coles.
 Cotchery started for the Jets in week 1 against the Tennessee Titans.
 He had six catches for 65 yards, and caught his first NFL touchdown from quarterback Chad Pennington.

-The next week, Cotchery had six catches for 121 yards and a touchdown, which included a career-long 71-yard catch in a 17-24 loss to the New England Patriots.
-In week 4, Cotchery had another touchdown catch in a 28-31 loss to the Indianapolis Colts.
-In week 10, the Jets beat the Patriots at Gillette Stadium 17-14.
+The next week, Cotchery had six catches for 121 yards and a touchdown, which included a career-long 71-yard catch in a 17–24 loss to the New England Patriots.
+In week 4, Cotchery had another touchdown catch in a 28–31 loss to the Indianapolis Colts.
+In week 10, the Jets beat the Patriots at Gillette Stadium 17–14.
 Cotchery had six catches for 70 yards and a touchdown moving the Jets to only one game behind the Patriots for first place in the AFC East.
-In week 12, Cotchery had seven catches for 110 yards in the Jets' 26-11 win over the Houston Texans.
-The following week Cotchery had nine catches for 99 yards and a touchdown against the Green Bay Packers at Lambeau field as the Jets won 38-10.
+In week 12, Cotchery had seven catches for 110 yards in the Jets' 26–11 win over the Houston Texans.
+The following week Cotchery had nine catches for 99 yards and a touchdown against the Green Bay Packers at Lambeau field as the Jets won 38–10.

-The Jets' final record was 10-6.
-They were 7-6 after week 14 but won their last three games to make the playoffs as a wildcard team.
+The Jets' final record was 10–6.
+They were 7–6 after week 14 but won their last three games to make the playoffs as a wildcard team.
 Cotchery ended the regular season with eighty-two catches (tied for 16th in the NFL) and 961 yards (twenty-second).
-Cotchery had 100 receiving yards and a touchdown in the Jets' wildcard weekend loss to the New England Patriots.
+Cotchery had 100 receiving yards and a touchdown in the Jets' Wild Card Round loss to the New England Patriots.